analogdevicesinc/testbenches/README.md

 	cd testbenches/fmcomms2

 The scripts first will build all components used from the hdl library, build the block design environment based on a configuration file that describes parameters of under test block, then will actually run the test.
-These steps are separated in ordrer to be able to run multiple tests on the same configuration.
+These steps are separated in ordrer to be able to run multiple tests on the same configuration without rebuilding the block desing every time.

 ### Run all tests in batch mode: